tfourj/immich-public-proxy/README.md

 ### Why not simply put Immich behind a reverse proxy and only expose the `/share/` path to the public?

 To view a shared album in Immich, you need access to the `/api/` path.
 If you're sharing a gallery with the public, you need to make that path public.
-Any existing or future vulnerabilities could compromise your Immich instance.
+Any existing or future vulnerability has the potential to compromise your Immich instance.

-The ideal setup is to have Immich secured privately behind VPN or mTLS, and only allow public access to Immich Public Proxy.
+For me, the ideal setup is to have Immich secured privately behind mTLS or VPN, and only allow public access to Immich Public Proxy.

 Here is an example setup for [securing Immich behind mTLS](./docs/securing-immich-with-mtls.md).